nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 ### Configure old profile

-If you've used the CLI before, you can copy your existing `configs` file to your new data directory:
+If you've used the CLI before, copy your existing `configs` file to your new data directory:

 ```sh
 cp ~/.influxdbv2_old/configs ~/.influxdbv2/configs
 ```

-You might also want to rename the old configuration file to something like `influx_old`.
+We recommend renaming the old configuration file to something like `influx_old`.

 {{< keep-url >}}
 ```toml